beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 Recall, C made the assignment operator ("=") simple: copy the bytes from the thing on the right to the thing on the left.
 Copying every element of an array (rather than just a single pointer) is expensive.
 So, C said: "you can't do that!".
-There are other more explicit ways to copy entire arrays, but this is C trying to make it hard to be accidentally wasteful.
+Well, you can, and there are other more explicit ways to copy entire arrays, but this is C trying to make it hard to be accidentally wasteful.

 ### Passing Single Dimensional Arrays to Functions {#passing1darrays}